Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Chern-Simons formalism and deformation

 The induced gauge fields take the form

 which can be treated as the gauge connection defined on the boundary.
 For the Ba\~nados geometry, the residual gauge symmetry generates the Virasoro algebra~\cite{Banados:1998gg}.

-The $T\bar{T}$ deformed CFT correspond to the AdS$_3$ gravity with a mixed boundary condition.
-The deformed AdS$_3$ solution can also be constructed from original one via a field-dependent coordinate transformation~\cite{Guica:2019nzm}.
+The $T\bar{T}$ deformed CFTs correspond to the AdS$_3$ gravity with a mixed boundary condition~\cite{Guica:2019nzm,Llabres:2019jtx}.
+The deformed AdS$_3$ solutions can also be constructed from original one via a field-dependent coordinate transformation~\cite{Guica:2019nzm}.
 For the Ba\~nados geometry, the field-dependent coordinate transformation reads

 where $\mathcal{L}_{\mu}\equiv\mathcal{L}(z(\mu,w,\bar{w})),\mathcal{\bar{L}}_{\mu}\equiv\mathcal{L}(z(\mu,w,\bar{w}))$, and $\mu$ is the deformation parameter.
 Then, we can obtain the deformed the gauge fields